50 Best Austrian Ski Resorts Near Innsbruck (Tyrol Region)

 When you are not skiing, you can go mountain hiking and biking.
 You could even swim in one of the lakes in Biberwier!

 26. Rangger Köpfl

-You can access the resort via a shuttle bus from Innsbruck or by car.
-The resort slopes are perfect for skiers of all ages and skiing level.
+You can access the ski resort via a shuttle bus from Innsbruck or by car.
+The slopes are perfect for skiers of all ages and levels.
 If you’d like to take part in non-ski activities, you can get involved in tobogganing.